 The good news is, while radon might be impossible for a human to naturally detect, there are a number of simple, inexpensive test kits that can be utilized to determine whether or not a building has high levels of the gas.
 Homeowners and renters should note that it does not matter whether a home is new or old, nor does it matter whether a home was built out of expensive or inexpensive materials; radon can seep through most home foundation materials.

 Should a home test positive for radon, homeowners and renters have a variety of ways to reduce their levels of natural exposure.
 Methods include special basement floor and wall sealants, an active soil depressurization system, and the installation of proper ventilation systems throughout the home or building.
 Specialist companies like Radon-Rid, LLC offer complete radon testing, mitigation, and remediation services, including services like adding proper sealants and advising residents on the best ventilation systems for their homes.

-Call Radon-Rid for Experienced Radon Testing and Remediation
+Call Radon-Rid, LLC for Experienced Radon Testing and Inspection

 Radon-Rid, LLC is a fully insured, licensed, and certified radon testing and radon mitigation company.
 The company is certified by the PA-DEP (Pennsylvania Department of Environmental Protection) to perform radon testing and remediation services.
 For more information about radon or our services, contact us at (610) 624-6585.